otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 What is the purpose of the `generator` block?
 Used to specify the **Prisma Client** provider.
 The **Prisma Client** is used to interact with the database.

 What is the purpose of the `datasource` block?
-Used to specify the database provider and connection string.
+Used to specify the database provider and URL.

 ---